American-Refining-Group/DOCS-AS400-IBMi/docs/order-entry/AR418 Release Order on Credit Hold/AR418 OCL.md

 The provided document is an **Operation Control Language (OCL)** program, specifically `AR418.ocl36`, which appears to be part of an IBM System/36 environment.
 OCL is used to control job execution, manage files, and invoke programs.
-Below, I will explain the process steps of the program, identify the external programs called, and list the tables (files) used.
+Below, I will explain the process steps of the program, identify the external programs called, and list the tables (files) used .

 ---